African blue basil: growing, care & more

 The best basil cultivars

-- ‘Holy’: This basil is used in Thai cooking and has green, fragrant leaves with small pink and purple flowers.
+- ‘Holy’: this basil is used in Thai cooking and has green, fragrant leaves with small pink and purple flowers.
 It is a short-lived perennial that requires protection from frost in winter.

-- ‘Greek’: Greek basil grows up to 70 cm tall and only rarely displays its pink flowers.
+- ‘Greek’: Greek basil grows up to 70cm tall and only rarely displays its pink flowers.
 Its leaves have a gentle cinnamon aroma.
 It requires warmth and can only be propagated by cuttings.

-- ‘Mammoth’: This cultivar can reach a height of up to 1.2 m and is extremely robust.
+- ‘Mammoth’: this cultivar can reach a height of up to 1.2m and is extremely robust.
 The reddish stems have large, aromatic leaves with a cinnamon scent.
 Mammoth basil is very persistent and even tolerates light frost, which is why it can grow outside until November.

-- ‘British’: This short-lived perennial requires winter protection.
+- ‘British’: this short-lived perennial requires winter protection.
 It has glossy mid-green leaves with spikes of white to lilac flowers.

 African blue basil: plant care

 Because of its tropical origins, African blue basil needs a particularly warm and bright location.
 A sunny spot in the herb garden is ideal.
 The more sun the plant gets, the more aromatic and intense the leaves will taste.
 African blue basil also grows well in pots – place the pot on a bright windowsill, balcony or terrace.
 In winter, simply find a suitable location for overwintering the potted plant.
 Make sure you grow African blue basil in a sheltered place, as it reacts sensitively to draughts and constant wind.
-It prefers humus and nutrient-rich soil that is always moist.
+It prefers humus and nutrient-rich soil that is consistently moist.

 Watering and fertilising